 Join ELA to learn from four pollinator experts what we can do to support pollinators.
-Program schedule below.

 Sam Hoadley is the Horticultural Research Manager at Mt.
 Cuba Center.
 His work includes evaluating native plant species, old and new cultivars, as well as hybrids in Mt Cuba’s Trial Garden.
 Using data collected and analyzed over a three-year period a research report is published outlining top preforming plants for the Mid-Atlantic region.
 This information is designed to inform consumers and home gardeners as well as professionals in the horticultural and nursery industries about the ecological benefits and attributes of the native plants in our trials.
 Current genera on trial include Carex, Echinacea, Hydrangea arborescens, and Helenium.
 Sam received his degree in Sustainable Landscape Horticulture from the University of Vermont and has always maintained a strong passion for plants and the horticultural world.

 By adding more native plants to the landscape, everyone can do their part to support pollinators of all types while also supporting breeding and migratory bird populations imperiled by habitat loss and climate change.

 Connie Schmotzer works as the Consumer Horticulture Educator for Penn State Extension in York County, PA, where she coordinates the Master Gardener Program and the Mid-Atlantic Ecological Landscaping partnership (MAEscapes).
 Since 2011 she has taken leadership of the statewide Master Gardener pollinator monitoring program, and the Penn State Pollinator Friendly Garden Certification program.
 She also spearheaded a large pollinator trial at Penn State’s Southeast Agricultural Research and Extension Center, trialing 84 varieties of native plants.
 Connie has a B.A. from Dickinson College, Carlisle, PA and did graduate work at Montana State University.